jazzband/django-simple-history/docs/admin.rst

 Disabling the option to revert an object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, an object can be reverted to its previous version.
-To disable this option globally update your settings with the following:
+To disable this option
+globally, update your settings with the following:

 .. code-block:: python